MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include:

-* Resolves an issue where Meetings and Files sign-in would take a long time in some proxy environments.
+* Resolves an issue where Meetings and Files sign-in could take a long time in some proxy environments.
-* Resolves an issue where End Session cleanup would unnecessarily trigger a restart of the device.
+* Resolves an issue where End Session cleanup could unnecessarily trigger a restart of the device.
 * Implements a feature that allows end users to change the preferred display language on the device.

 Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services. *[KB5023773](https://support.microsoft.com/help/5023773)